AgustinZap11/Caesar-Cypher-decorder/README.md

 $ bash decrypt-cc.sh "LZW IMAUC TJGOF XGP BMEHK GNWJ LZW DSRQ VGY GX USWKSJ"

 Paste the text inside quotes (if it has blanks), "..." as in the example of above.
+The script will return your chain but applying ROT from 1-26, and you need to find the correct sentence in the output.